Sea surface temperature

-Sea surface temperature (SST), or ocean surface temperature, is the ocean temperature close to the surface.
-The exact meaning of surface varies according to the measurement method used, but it is between 1 mm and 20 m below the sea surface.
-Air masses in the Earth's atmosphere are highly modified by sea surface temperatures within a short distance of the shore.
-Localized areas of heavy snow can form in bands downwind of warm water bodies within an otherwise cold air mass.
-Warm sea surface temperatures are known to be a cause of tropical cyclogenesis over the Earth's oceans.
-Tropical cyclones can also cause a cool wake, due to turbulent mixing of the upper 30 m of the ocean.
-SST changes diurnally, like the air above it, but to a lesser degree.
-There is less SST variation on breezy days than on calm days.
-In addition, ocean currents such as the Atlantic Multidecadal Oscillation (AMO), can affect SST's on multi-decadal time scales, a major impact results from the global thermohaline circulation, which affects average SST significantly throughout most of the world's oceans.
+Sea surface temperature (or ocean surface temperature) is the temperature of ocean water close to the surface.
+The exact meaning of surface varies in the literature and in practice.
+It is usually between 1 mm and 20 m below the sea surface.
+Sea surface temperatures greatly modify air masses in the Earth's atmosphere within a short distance of the shore.
+The thermohaline circulation has a major impact on average sea surface temperature throughout most of the world's oceans.

+Warm sea surface temperatures can develop and strengthen cyclones over the ocean.
+Tropical cyclones can also cause a cool wake.
+This is due to turbulent mixing of the upper 30 m of the ocean.
+Sea surface temperature changes during the day.
+This is like the air above it, but to a lesser degree.
+There is less variation in sea surface temperature on breezy days than on calm days.

-Coastal SSTs can cause offshore winds to generate upwelling, which can significantly cool or warm nearby landmasses, but shallower waters over a continental shelf are often warmer.
+Coastal sea surface temperatures can cause offshore winds to generate upwelling, which can significantly cool or warm nearby landmasses, but shallower waters over a continental shelf are often warmer.
 Onshore winds can cause a considerable warm-up even in areas where upwelling is fairly constant, such as the northwest coast of South America.
-Its values are important within numerical weather prediction as the SST influences the atmosphere above, such as in the formation of sea breezes and sea fog.
-It is also used to calibrate measurements from weather satellites.
+Coastal sea surface temperature values are important within numerical weather prediction as the sea surface temperature influences the atmosphere above, such as in the formation of sea breezes and sea fog.

-It is very likely that global mean sea surface temperature increased by 0.88°C between 1850-1900 and 2011-2020 due to global warming, with most of that warming (0.60°C) occurring between 1980 and 2020.
-Land surface temperatures have increased faster than ocean temperatures as the ocean absorbs about 92% of excess heat generated by climate change.
+It is very likely that global mean sea surface temperature increased by 0.88 °C between 1850–1900 and 2011–2020 due to global warming, with most of that warming (0.60 °C) occurring between 1980 and 2020.
+The temperatures over land are rising faster than ocean temperatures.
+This is because the ocean absorbs about 90% of excess heat generated by climate change.